Subdivisions of Indonesia: Second level

 Both regency and city are at the same level, having their own local government and legislative body.
 The difference between a regency and a city lies in differing demographics, size and economics.

 Generally the regency has a larger area than the city, and the city has non-agricultural economic activities.
 A regency is headed by a regent (bupati), and a city is headed by a mayor (wali kota).
-The regent or mayor and the representative council members are elected by popular vote for a term of 5 years.
+The regent or mayor and the representative council members are elected by popular vote for a five-year term for a maximum of two terms.

 Third level

 Regencies and cities are divided into districts, which have several variations of terms: